luna/luna-book/polymorphism.md

     x y z :: a
 ```

-With the current implementation, we can create vectors containing elements of any type, such as `Real`s, `Int`s, `Bool`s etc.
+Equipped with this definition, we can create vectors containing elements of any type, such as `Real`s, `Int`s, `Bool`s etc.

 ```haskell
 Vector "hello" "world" "!" :: Vector Text